CamHD-Analysis/pycamhd-lazycache/README.md

 # PyLazyCamHD

 Python API for accessing [CamHD](http://novae.ocean.washington.edu/story/Ashes_CAMHD_Live) data from a  [go-lazycache](https://github.com/amarburg/go-lazycache) instance.
 As we're calling the the HTTP API exposed by Lazycache, this package is lightweight  --- basically just a wrapper around HTTP requests.

 ## Test

-`pytest` must be installed

-   python -m pytest
+Testing is managed through `tox`.
+To run tests:

+   pip install tox
+   tox

 ## benchmark